EVEInsight/Insight/the_future_of_Insight.md

 I understand Discord's reasoning to use messages intent and applaud them for taking steps to improve user privacy and design more interactive features.

 However, supporting the new Discord changes and requirements would require a significant amount of work on Insight.
-Insight needed refactoring, and it was extremely difficult to make changes / build new features into the limiting architecture Insight was designed with.
+Insight needed refactoring, and it was extremely difficult to make changes or build new features into the limiting architecture Insight was designed with.

 Instead of writing code for Insight I decided to start work on the [InsightCore](https://github.com/EVEInsight/InsightCore) project to function as a replacement and complete rewrite that would be easier to maintain and collaborate on in place of Insight / this repo.
-InsightCore would use direct publishing to channel through webhooks and support far superior stream customization through a web API instead of Discord command menus.
+InsightCore would directly publish to a channel through webhooks and support far superior stream customization through a web API instead of Discord command menus.
 There would be no bot and Discord wouldn't be the only possible destination as the project was not designed around Discord like Insight was.

 The goal was to have InsightCore completed by the message intent cutoff but the recent changes in EVE have me concerned over the game's future and have killed off any remaining motivation I had left for developing EVE tools.